gvwilson/shuttleworth2014/questions.md

 4. What are you going to do to get there?
 (A description of what you actually plan to do during the year, max 1500 ch)

-a) I will focus on training Software Carpentry instructors rather than on teaching workshops.
-More specifically, I will train at least 200 new instructors during the course of the first year of this fellowship.
+a) I will train at least 200 new Software Carpentry instructors during the course of the first year of this fellowship, both as a good in its own right, and to create a pool of people willing and able to try the ideas described below.

-b) I will build open source tools to support collaborative construction of teaching materials.
-This will include development of human-editable but machine-readable templates for lessons, tools for checking the consistency and prerequisites of lessons based on their definitions of key concepts, and training materials to show people who *aren't* programmers how to use open source techniques (such as incremental patching and threaded review) to collaborate on lesson development.
+b) I will build prototypes in order to experiment with ways of using and extending open version control repositories and package managers to collaborate on, distribute, and remix teaching materials.

-c) I will do for education what Software Carpentry has done for computing skills.
-Specifically, I will create a course and a written guide to evidence-based best practices in teaching and learning (tentatively titled) "What Everyone in Science and Technology Absolutely, Positively Must Know About Education"), and make it freely available under the Creative Commons - Attribution license.
+c) I will create a short course on evidence-based best practices in teaching and learning (tentatively titled "What Everyone in Science and Technology Absolutely, Positively Must Know About Education"), and make it freely available under the Creative Commons - Attribution license.

 5. Does your idea/project have a name?